-10 Ways To Survive Social Media’s Life and Lies
+10 Ways To Survive Social Media Life and Lies

-Growing up, life was much easier because there were lesser things to take us from reality onto imagination.
-Now, the internet has made life overly complex as itself.
+Growing up, life was much easier because there were fewer things to take us from reality into imagination.
+Now, the internet has made life overly complex as itself, people feel they cannot live without social media.
 This brings a whole new meaning to the word “socialization;” networking and socializing without meeting people.

 From the comforts of our homes, we do almost everything.
 You’re shopping from home, working from home, and even making tons of friends without leaving home.
 It might be great to shop and work online, but how cool is socializing online?